 - Comment and guidance provided by staff from specialist support services such as, Careers, Employability and Skills or the Learning Development Service.

 - Once you have reviewed your feedback, you are encouraged to identify and implement further improvements to the quality of your work.

 The Brian Friel Theatre (http://www.brianfrieltheatre.co.uk), is one of the best equipped theatres in Belfast with a 120 seat studio theatre, rehearsal room, dressing rooms, green room and workshop, housed in the Drama & Film Centre which opened in 2004 which also comprises the Queen's Film Theatre.

-Drama also collaborates with leading arts organizations and theatre companies, such as the Belfast Festival, The Linen Hall Library, The Lyric Theatre, Prime Cut Productions, Tinderbox Theatre Company, Kabosh, and Ransom Productions, all of whom have helped us develop a vital professional practice dimension as part of our overall provision.
+Drama at Queen’s has unparalleled links with the local theatre sector and collaborates extensively with leading arts organisations and theatre companies, such as the Lyric Theatre, Prime Cut Productions, Kabosh, Tinderbox and Bruiser theatre companies as well as Belfast Festival and the Linen Hall Library, all of whom have helped us develop a vital professional practice dimension as part of our overall provision.

 There are no specific subject requirements to study Drama, however, students should have an interest in issues of performance, and be prepared to participate in practical theatre classes.
 All applicants who receive offers will be invited to attend an interview and workshop.
 Interviews will be held between January and April.

 All applicants must have GCSE English Language grade C/4 or an equivalent qualification acceptable to the University.

 In addition, to the entrance requirements above, it is essential that you read our guidance below on 'How we choose our students' prior to submitting your UCAS application.